Let’s Turn Your Home or Workspace Into a Peaceful Indoor Garden Oasis

-orchid stem died
+orchid dying stem

-Are you worried about the reason why your orchid stem dried Out?
+Are you worried about the reason why my orchid stem dried Out?
 Some of the common causes are overwatering, underwatering, poor Drainage, inadequate humidity, age, extreme temperature, etc.

 Orchids are delicate plants and they must have some form of care every now and then.
 If you are doing it all indoors then you have to put more care accordingly.